exercism/clojure/exercises/concept/annalyns-infiltration/.docs/instructions.md

 ## 3. Check if the prisoner can be signalled

 Implement the `can-signal-prisoner?` function that takes two boolean values, indicating if the archer and the prisoner, respectively, are awake.
 The function returns `true` if the prisoner can be signalled, based on the state of the two characters.
-Otherwise, returns `false`:
+Otherwise, it returns `false`:

 ```clojure
 (def archer-awake? false)